-Happy June, friends!
-Recruitment season is here, which means we’re looking ahead to the Tuck Class of 2023.
 My Admissions colleagues and I are excited to get to know you, and give you the opportunity to get to know Tuck.
-For the coming months, we invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Tuesdays with Tuck, coffee chats with me, and an array of small group events tailored to specific geographies, industries, and affinity groups.
-I look forward to meeting many of you!
+For the coming months, we invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Conversations with Tuck Admissions, information sessions, and an array of small group events tailored to specific geographies, industries, and affinity groups.
+We look forward to meeting many of you!

-I’ve written elsewhere on the blog about smart, accomplished, and aware, so I’m writing here about what it means at Tuck to be encouraging.
+I’ve written elsewhere on the blog about accomplished and aware, so I’m writing here about what it means at Tuck to be encouraging.
 Being encouraging, collaborative, and empathetic is quintessential Tuck, where you actively celebrate and support others.
-We’ve evolved this criterion from “nice” to better describe how Tuck students conduct themselves.

 At Tuck, being encouraging, collaborative, and empathetic means you invest both in your own success and also in the success of others.
 There are two components to investing in others.
 On one hand, this means making a habit of supporting others.
 You encourage, celebrate, and support others with kindness, compassion, and empathy.
 On the other hand, this also means demonstrating the courage to challenge others.
 Investing in others goes far beyond being pleasant and agreeable.
 When you value the relationships you’ve built, you’re willing to constructively disagree and push back in service of a stronger shared understanding.
 Rather than avoiding difficult conversations, you respectfully encourage them when necessary and appropriate.
 Being truly encouraging, collaborative, and empathetic requires real commitment, emotional intelligence, and a sustained willingness to make ongoing investments into meaningful trust-based relationships.

 You have three opportunities in your application to demonstrate the encouraging criterion.
-The first is the third application essay, which prompts you to tell us about a time when you invested in another’s success.
+The first is the third application essay, which prompts you to tell us about a time when you were encouraging, collaborative, or empathetic.
 The second is your interview, in which your student interviewer will be asking questions to surface all four criteria, including encouraging.
-My encouragement here is to resist the urge to try to craft a perfect “encouraging” story and instead help your interviewer see that you are in the habit of both supporting and challenging others.
+Our guidance here is to resist the urge to try to craft a perfect “encouraging” story and instead help your interviewer see that you are in the habit of both supporting and challenging others.
 Finally, we read your reference letters seeking evidence of all four criteria, including encouraging.
 Your references can provide powerful data points; they can confirm that others recognize the investments you’ve made in relationships.
 To this end, encourage your references to include stories not just outlining what you did, but also with whom you did it and how you partnered with them.